Niagara’s largest music festival, Canal Bank Shuffle Blues Festival, is the latest pandemic casualty.

 After 18 consecutive years, the Canal Bank Shuffle Blues Festival will not happen in 2020

-After 18 years of hosting concerts and donating more than $200,000 to local charities, the Canal Bank Shuffle, Thorold’s signature event, will not take place this year.
+After 18 years of hosting concerts and donating more than $200,000 to local charities, the Canal Bank Shuffle Blues Festival, Thorold’s signature event, will not take place this year.

 With the closure of the Canada-U.S. border, and Phase 3 of the province’s reopening not on Ontario’s radar yet, CBS founder and musical director Tim Sinnett has been unable to move ahead with booking any bands, either Canadian or American, for the annual four-day music fest.